Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 ![Sensor chan](https://github.com/Ekkehard-Schulze/1-Wire-temperature-logger-RPi/blob/main/images/plots_and_statistics_of_time_series.py_screenshot.webp)

-Screenshot of interactive data visualization from the script plots_and_statistics_of_time_series.py.
+Screenshot of interactive data visualization using the script plots_and_statistics_of_time_series.py.